tirupati17/inoutexpensemanager/_pages/privacypolicy.md

 ---
-layout: post
+layout: page
-title: Privacy Policy
+title: Terms & Privacy
-permalink: /privacy/
 include_in_footer: true
 ---

+# InOut - Expense Manager App Terms of Service

+## Acceptance of Terms

+By downloading, accessing, or using InOut - Expense Manager, you agree to abide by these terms of service.
+If you do not agree, please do not use our app.

+## License

+InOut - Expense Manager grants you a limited, non-exclusive, non-transferable license to use the app for your personal, non-commercial purposes.

+## Modifications to the Service

+We reserve the right to modify or discontinue, temporarily or permanently, the service (or any part thereof) with or without notice.

+## Privacy

+Your privacy is crucial to us.
+Data is securely stored on iCloud, with advanced security features ensuring the protection of your financial information.

+## Limitation of Liability

+Under no circumstances shall InOut - Expense Manager be liable for any direct, indirect, incidental, special, or consequential damages arising from your use of the app.

-# Privacy Policy for InOut: Expense Manager
+# Privacy Policy

-At InOut: Expense Manager, we respect your privacy and are committed to protecting it through our compliance with this policy.

-## Personal Information We Do Not Collect
+## Information Collection and Use

-InOut: Expense Manager is designed with your privacy in mind.
-We do not store or transmit your personal information, and the app does not require an account creation.
-All your data remains solely on your device unless you choose to export it.
+InOut - Expense Manager collects information necessary for the app's functionality and improving user experience.
+This includes transaction data and basic usage metrics.

 ## Data Security
-InOut: Expense Manager employs industry-standard security measures to ensure the integrity and security of your data on the app.
-However, remember that no method of electronic storage is 100% secure.

-## Permissions
-InOut: Expense Manager may request permissions to access certain features on your device such as notifications.
-These permissions are meant to enhance the functionality of the app.
-You have the option to either grant or deny these permissions.

-## Data Backup and Export
-InOut: Expense Manager allows users to backup and export their data.
-If you choose to use this feature, please be aware that the security of your data is your responsibility once it is exported from the app.

-## Third-party Services
-InOut: Expense Manager does not include any third-party advertising software that communicates with third parties.
+We employ robust security measures to protect your information, though no system is infallible.
+Your data is stored securely on iCloud, leveraging Apple's security protocols.

-## Changes to This Privacy Policy
+## Changes to This Policy

-We may update our Privacy Policy from time to time.
-Thus, you are advised to review this page periodically for any changes.
-We will notify you of any changes by posting the new Privacy Policy on this page.
+InOut - Expense Manager may update this privacy policy periodically.
+We encourage users to review this policy frequently for any changes.

 ## Contact Us

+If you have any questions or suggestions about our Terms of Service or Privacy Policy, do not hesitate to contact us through the app's support feature.

+## Contact Us
-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at: [tirupti.balan@gmail.com](mailto:contact@inout-expensemanager.com).
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at: [tirupti.balan@gmail.com](mailto:tirupti.balan@gmail.com).

 This policy is effective as of 5th Jul 2023.